ghfakegh1337/StealthCore/README.md

 ### What's new
 * 25 February 2025
   * 🟢 Added closing the program without cleaning.
+  * 🔴 Сleaning of google chrome was removed (as it broke it and because of this it worked very slowly).
   * 🟡 Partial recode.

 * 11 February 2025